tveal/serverless-resource-tagging-plugin/README.md

 plugin applies them on every deploy so that updates are applied to existing deploys.

+NOTES:
-NOTE: For AWS Provider Only
+- For AWS Provider Only
+- Applies both provider.stackTags and provider.tags to supported resources
+- Skips resources that have deploy-time CloudFormation conditional on the root `Properties` value, such as
+    ```yml
+    Properties:
+      Fn::If:
+        - IsOtherRegionDeployed
+        - ${file(additional.yml):BucketProps.withReplication}
+        - ${file(additional.yml):BucketProps.noReplication}
+    ```

 ## Install plugin

 ```